Mobile Billing UX.UI Design

 Review and Submit

-Allow users to review added repair applications and submit easily with a clear summary of materials, total RAs, and cost.
+Allow users to review added repair applications and submit easily with a clear summary of materials, total repair applications, and cost.

 WORK PROCESS